 Opponents of Verizon Wireless’s purchase of airwaves from cable companies led by Comcast Corp., which won FCC approval Aug.
 23, asked the agency to adjust the screen, for instance by assigning greater weight to some airwaves.
 Verizon and the cable companies argued against that approach, and the FCC didn’t change its rules during its consideration of the deal.

 AT&T’s proposed purchase of No. 4 carrier T-Mobile USA Inc. would have triggered further scrutiny under the spectrum screen in more than 250 markets, FCC staff said in rejecting the deal last year.

 “We appreciate this important step, which should eliminate protracted battles about these issues in individual license transfer proceedings,” Margaret Boles, a spokeswoman for second-largest U.S. wireless carrier AT&T, said in an e-mail.

 The screen doesn’t distinguish between the usefulness of different airwaves, John Taylor, a spokesman for third-largest U.S. wireless carrier Sprint Nextel Corp.
-(S), said in an e-mail.
+(S:US), said in an e-mail.